LeoPits/GAN-Pytorch-Lightning/README.md

 - **DCGAN 64x64** :Simple implementation a GAN whose Generator and Discriminator are convolutional neural networks

 - **WGAN 64x64** :  Wasserstein GAN, an alternative to traditional GAN training.
-Use Wasserstein loss to train the discriminator and generator models that promote larger difference between scores for real and generated images.
+Changes the standard loss with Wasserstein loss to train the discriminator and generator models.
+That promotes larger difference between scores for real and generated images.